taw00/element-rpm/README.md

 # Disclaimer

 I built these for my own use.
 I offer these builds for your own convenience.
-If it 'splodes your computer, I am sorry, but buyer beware. :) I am in no way affiliated with the orginators of Riot -- [New Vector](https://vector.im/) -- but I do thank them for their contribution.
+If it 'splodes your computer, I am sorry, but buyer beware. :) I am in no way affiliated with the originators of Riot -- [New Vector](https://vector.im/) -- but I do thank them for their contribution.

 # Questions or comments...